Dash-Kit/dash-kit-core/README.md

   }
 }
 ```
-`LoadableView` is very simple widget which displays progress indicator above main content, you can find that widget on [GitHub here](https://github.com/Dash-Kit/dash-kit-loadable) or on [pub.dev here](https://pub.dev/packages/dash_kit_loadable).
+`LoadableView` is a very simple widget that displays progress indicator above main content, you can find that widget on [GitHub here](https://github.com/Dash-Kit/dash-kit-loadable) or on [pub.dev here](https://pub.dev/packages/dash_kit_loadable).

 ## StoreList